 Here is our Lookup Source table

 Here is our lookup table from the [SSIS Tutorials] Database.

 STEP 1: Create new project in BIDS with Integration Service Project Template.
 Drag the Data flow task to Control flow region and rename it as per your requirements.

 Double click on it, and it will open the data flow tab.

-STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings and provides space to write our SQL statement or we can select the table from Drop down list.
+STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings.
+It provides space to write our SQL statement or we can select the table from Drop down list.

 STEP 4: Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns.

 STEP 5: Click ok and edit the Term Lookup Transformation

 In the reference table tab, Configure the OLE DB connection manager to reference database (Here it is [SSIS Tutorials]) and then select the table you wish to add as reference table (Here it is Term Lookup Transformation table).

 TIP: This transformation only supports OLE DB Connection Manager to connect with the reference table.